nraymundipinheiro/nraymundipinheiro/README.md

 - ⚡ Fun fact: ...
 -->

+I'm Natália! ☺️

-I'm Natália!
-I'm a master's student at the (State University of New York at Stony Brook)[https://www.stonybrook.edu/].
+I'm a master's student at the [State University of New York at Stony Brook](https://www.stonybrook.edu/).
 I study Physics & Astronomy and I just love a good coding project.
 I like doing data analysis and simulation stuff, and I plan to get into a doctorate program next year where I can do more of it!